Educational Needs

 - Flash cards used even before speech has developed.

-- Signing as a conceptual bridge to motivate communication and encourage productive speech.
-A conceptual bridge is just a transition point between where you are now (seeing and knowing) to where you want to go (speaking and reading).
+- A conceptual bridge is just a transition point between where you are now (seeing and knowing) to where you want to go (speaking and reading).

 Obsessive Compulsive Disorder: